Jaspreetsm21/Kickstarter_Funding/README.md

 # Data Cleaning and EDA
 After downloading the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:

-Transformed founded Unix date to GMT date
+Transformed Unix date to GMT date

 Added new column for time between created and deadline date - also launched to deadline date